barais/EJCP15/9.NodeRedWithKevoree/README.md

 :warning:
 If you modify the flow, you must export it in the clipboard, set it to your kevoree model and push it to your nodes.

+To do it, go to the top right of your NodeRED UI and select export to the clipboard.
+Go to your kevoree editor.
+Select your NodeRED component.
+Go to the properties view and copy past into the flow property text editor.

 ##Step 2:

 In a second step, we will start a node with a specific flow.